Quantum Adaptive Self-Attention for Quantum Transformer Models: Related work

+Beyond time series, quantum machine learning has been applied to sequential data in other domains, including EEG encoding~\cite{chen2024qeegnet, chen2025exploring_qeegnet} and multimodal contrastive learning~\cite{chen2024quantum_multimodal}.
+Chen and Kuo~\cite{chen2025unraveling} demonstrated that Transformer-assisted learning can effectively capture Lindblad dynamics in open quantum systems, establishing a direct connection between Transformer architectures and quantum physics.
 Despite these advancements, research on Quantum Transformers for time-series data remains limited.
-Most existing studies focus on Quantum Visual Transformers (QViT) \cite{cherrat2022quantum, khatri2024quixer} in image-based tasks, leaving a gap in understanding how quantum self-attention mechanisms can be leveraged for sequential data.
+Most existing studies focus on Quantum Visual Transformers (QViT) \cite{cherrat2022quantum} or fully quantum architectures such as Quixer \cite{khatri2024quixer} in sequence modeling, leaving a gap in understanding how hybrid quantum-classical self-attention mechanisms can be practically deployed for temporal forecasting.
 Addressing this gap is the key focus of this work.
-By exploring quantum self-attention architectures tailored to temporal patterns, we aim to provide novel insights and practical tools for efficient and expressive time-series modeling in quantum machine learning.